patfiaux/CRSsim/README.md

 Download source code to your desired location: `https://github.com/patfiaux/CRSsim.git`

 To simulate data you need the packages below.
-If you don't have them, install them using the command after the '#'):
+If you don't have them, install them using the command after the '#').
+Installations will take ~5min on a standard laptop.
 ### 1.1.1 R packages
 ```
 MCMCpack # install.packages('MCMCpack')